Accident (1984 film): Production

 Accident was produced in two months.
 While filming the climax, Anant Nag, who was playing Dharmadhikari, was to be shot in the courtyard of his house as he had wanted to base it around the assassination of Indira Gandhi, but Shankar Nag did not agree and changed the ending of the film.
 This movie was released on 9th November 1984, just 9 days after Indira Gandhi's assassination on 31st October 1984, making it very unlikely that the climax was changed in response to the event.

 Reception

-The film won the first National Film Award for Best Film on Other Social Issues at the 32nd National Film Awards in 1985.
+The film won the inaugural National Film Award for Best Film on Other Social Issues at the 32nd National Film Awards in 1985.
 It also won multiple awards at the 1984–85 Karnataka State Film Awards including the award for First Best Film.
 The film was praised for placing a politician against justice system and media revealing the nexus between politics and drug mafia.